 The Weather Channel Sued For $125 Million Over Death In Storm Chase Collision

-Their March 28, 2017 live-stream chasing a tornado outside of Spur, Tex. started the same as usual — a wide shot of open road and looming dark clouds.
+Their March 28, 2017, livestream chasing a tornado outside of Spur, Texas, started the same as usual — a wide shot of open road and looming dark clouds.
 But the broadcast abruptly ended.

 Local police reported that the pair allegedly drove through a stop sign, crashing into 25-year-old Corbin Jaeger, a storm watcher spotter with the National Weather Service.
 All three men were killed.